roabay/util/github.com/rs/rest-layer/README.md

 ## GraphQL

-In parallel with the REST API handler, REST Layer is also able to handle GraphQL queries (mutation will come later).
-GraphQL is a query language created by Facebook which provides a common interface to fetch and manipulate data.
+In parallel of the REST API handler, REST Layer is also able to handle GraphQL queries (mutation will come later).
+GraphQL is a query language created by Facebook which provides a common interface fetch and manipulate data.
 REST Layer's GraphQL handler is able to read a [resource.Index](https://godoc.org/github.com/rs/rest-layer/resource#Index) and create a corresponding GraphQL schema.

 GraphQL doesn't expose resources directly, but queries.
 REST Layer take all the resources defined at the root of the `resource.Index` and create two GraphQL queries for each one.
-One query is just the name of the endpoint, so `/users` would result in `users` and another is the name of the endpoint suffixed with `List`, as `usersList`.
+On query is just the name of the endpoint, so `/users` would result in `users` and another is the name of the endpoint suffixed with `List`, as `usersList`.
 The item queries takes an `id` parameter and the list queries take `skip`, `page`, `limit`, `filter` and `sort` parameters.
 All sub-resources are accessible using GraphQL sub-selection syntax.

-If your resource defines aliases, some additional GraphQL queries are exposed with their name constructed as the name of the resource suffixed with the name of the alias with a capital.
+If you resource defines aliases, some additional GraphQL queris are exposes with their name constructed as the name of the resource suffixed with the name of the alias with a capital.
 So for `users` with an alias `admin`, the query would be `usersAdmin`.

 You can bind the GraphQL endpoint wherever you want as follow: